-I have found infertility and miscarriage to be a very lonely experience.
+I found infertility and recurrent miscarriage to be a very lonely experience.
 I struggled to find stories I could relate to.
 A lot of it has involved pretending I was ok, during some of the most painful experiences of my life.
 I became good at styling out heartache.
 I felt I had nowhere to go with it and often, no right to experience it.
 I really want help others who may feel the same way.

 What's in the name?